 Ganden Monastery near Lhasa, Tibet

-Ganden Monastery, is one of “the great three” Gelugpa monasteries in Tibet, the others are Dreprung Monastery and Sera Monastery, both of which are located in the Lhasa city.
-For that reason, it is definitely one of the most remarkable places to see in your tours to Tibet.
+Ganden Monastery is one of “the great three” Gelugpa monasteries in Tibet, the others are Drepung Monastery and Sera Monastery, both of which are located in the Lhasa city.
+For that reason, it is definitely one of the most remarkable places to see on your tours to Tibet.

 Things to do at Ganden Monastery:

-- During the visit in the Ganden Monastery, there are three sights should not to be missed at Ganden Monastery,
+During the visit to the Ganden Monastery, there are three sights should not be missed at Ganden Monastery:

 - Serdung, which contains the tomb of Tsongkhapa

-- The Ngam Cho Khang, which houses many artifacts which belonged to Tsongkhapa.
+- The Ngam Cho Khang, one of Ganden’s oldest chapels houses many artifacts belonging to Tsongkhapa.

-Ganden Monastery is also well-known for its kora.
-There actually are two parts to the walk, the high kora and the low kora.
-No matter which way you choose, enjoy the superb views over the braided Kyi-chu Valley along the way and see large numbers of pilgrims and monks offering prayers, rubbing holy rocks and prostrating themselves along the path.
+Ganden Monastery is also well-known for its Kora.
+There actually are two parts to the walk, the high kora, and the low kora.
+No matter which Kora you choose, enjoy the superb views over the braided Kyi-chu valley along the way and see large numbers of pilgrims and monks offering prayers, rubbing holy rocks and prostrating themselves along the path.